TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 .. note::

    For the :guilabel:`Reports` module to be visible, the system extension reports has to be installed.
-You can install it via composer:
+You can install it via Composer:

    .. code-block:: console